Guidelines for Creating Promotional Materials

-Q: Do I have to get approval from the dean's office before going to print?
+Q: Do I have to get approval from the dean's office before publication?

-A: If you aren't sure whether your document is ready for publication, please contact me at firstname.lastname@example.org or call me at extension 7127, (or campus mail your item to me at mail drop 8215.
-Be sure to include a note about how soon you need a response).
+A: If you aren't sure whether your document is ready for publication, please contact me at email@example.com or call me at extension 7127.

 Each department's webmaster keeps department sites up to date and is responsible for keeping the sites user friendly.
 Web One is structured to make this easy, so don't try to "break the template" and you should be okay.
 If you have questions, the CSUN Universal Design Center has tutorials, information, and the latest news to keep you in compliance.